 “I’ll pray for you!”
 Praise the Lord that we can bring our needs and the needs of others right to His throne.
-I like to pray for others and see their needs answered as well as my own requests but I must admit that many times my praying tends to be haphazard.
+I like to pray for others and see their needs answered as well as my own requests.
+However, I must admit that many times my praying tends to be haphazard.
 I will start a prayer list, perhaps from requests given at a Wednesday night church service and those requests get prayed for that night– but usually never again.

 Or I may start a list of things that I want God to do for my family.
 I write down specific areas of my life that I want God to work on: self-control, less anger, more trust, less fear.
 And then I lose that list.
 The next list may be in a notebook with requests for my children: help this one with math, that one to find a good friend, better coping skills, safety.
 Perhaps this notebook may stay around a little longer, but it starts to look messy.
 One request is answered, another is crossed out and updated.
 I tried using different colored pens for different kinds of requests but then the notebook didn’t “look right” and I stopped using it.